- Submit a blog post

 National Day for Truth and Reconciliation – September 30, 2022

-This day honours the lost children and survivors of residential schools, their families and communities.
+We honour the lost children and survivors of residential schools, their families and communities.

 We Want to Hear From You!
 St. Paul’s EM Update Engagement Session